Adding a porch roof to your house not only enhances its overall appearance but also

 eaves of the porch roof.
 Use rafter hangers or metal brackets to secure the rafter tails to

-5. Secure the Framework: To ensure the support framework is strong and secure, use lag
+the joists. - Secure the Framework: To ensure the support framework is strong and secure, use lag

 screws or nails to fasten all the components together.
 Make sure all connections are tight